-To end breast cancer by January 1, 2020, there must be a groundswell of support in every community across the nation and internationally for a new way of doing things, a change in consciousness and a demand from the general public that “business as usual” must end when it comes to breast cancer.
+To know how to end breast cancer by January 1, 2020, there must be a groundswell of support in every community across the nation and internationally for a new way of doing things, a change in consciousness and a demand from the general public that "business as usual" must end when it comes to breast cancer.
 As grassroots activists, it’s up to us to expand the movement and make Breast Cancer Deadline 2020® more than just a powerful idea.
 We can do this through a variety of means.

 Attend a meeting of the group with which you are interested in connecting, explain your common interest, and suggest a joint activity.
 Don't be discouraged if one group is not interested—maybe an individual can suggest other partners.
 Keep the focus on working together.
 Building relationships takes time and can pay off in the long term.

 If you're curious about how to present NBCC to another local group—or even your own organization—look through the resources offered in this Toolkit.
 Contact NBCC’s Field department at SStanley@BreastCancerDeadline2020.org if you’d like help putting together a specific program.

 House parties are good opportunities to inform and educate people who are interested in NBCC and Breast Cancer Deadline 2020® but lack information.
 Invite friends, co-workers, members of local organizations and anyone else who might be curious.
 Show a Breast Cancer Deadline 2020® video and then hold a discussion afterward.
 Consider organizing a house party around a theme or holiday, such as Mother's Day.

 During Breast Cancer Awareness Month in October, many organizations look for speakers or program ideas.
 NBCC has an alternative message, one that is very important for people to hear.
 Be prepared to communicate what you have to say repeatedly through a variety of media—speaking engagements, handouts, videos, discussions, question and answer sessions.
 Changing the conversation does not take place overnight.
 But once the tide changes, it will be hard to stop.